-A native tree on the eastern and midwestern US, river birch, also known as black birch.
+A tree native to the Eastern and Midwestern United States, River Birch is also known as black birch.
 As a relatively heat resistant tree in the birch family, the river birch tree’s distribution extends further south than most other birch trees.

-River birches have papery bark that’s considered scaly, and often has multiple thin trunks rather than one large trunk.
-River Birch functions as an ecologically valuable species because of their flood-resilience and ability to mitigate impacts of acid mine drainage.
+River birches have papery bark that is considered scaly, and often has multiple thin trunks rather than one large trunk.
+River Birch functions as an ecologically valuable species because of its flood-resilience and ability to mitigate impacts of acid mine drainage.
 The bark of river birch is also considered a survival food.
-As an ornamental tree, the BNMTF cultivar is very similar to the Cully cultivar in that it is a lighter colored tree that is resistant to the bronze birch borer, a beetle.
-The bark of BNMTF is shinier than that of Cully, growing 40’ tall and 30’ wide.
+As an ornamental tree, the ‘BNMTF’ cultivar is very similar to the ‘Cully’ cultivar in that it is a lighter colored tree that is resistant to the bronze birch borer, a beetle.
+The bark of ‘BNMTF’ is shinier than that of ‘Cully’, growing 40’ tall and 30’ wide.

 More information on the River Birches in our Arboretum here!